Term of the Moment

 Definition: Twitter

-The largest social networking service.
-Twitter lets anyone send alphanumeric text messages ("tweets") up to 280 characters in length to a list of followers.
+One of the major social media networks.
+Now known as "X," Twitter lets anyone send alphanumeric text messages ("tweets") up to 280 characters in length to a list of followers.
 Launched in 2006, inline images were added in 2013, and audio conferencing was added in 2021 (see Twitter Spaces).

 From 140 Characters to 280

-The original message was limited to 140 characters, which was derived from the 160-character text message.
-The Twitter message was 140 characters plus 20 for the user's address (see SMS).
-In 2017, the message part was doubled to 280 characters.
+Derived from the 160-character text message, the original message length was limited to 140 characters for the text and 20 for the user's address.
+In 2017, the message length was doubled to 280 characters.
+See SMS.

 Free and Paid - Twitter and Twitter Blue

-For 15 years, Twitter was a free service and still is.
-However, in 2021, a paid option with more features was introduced (see Twitter Blue).
+For 15 years, Twitter was a free service; however, in 2021, a paid option was introduced.
+When Twitter became X, the paid offerings changed (see X/Twitter).
+See Twitter Blue.

 From Personal to Commercial and Political